Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Simulating Signal Propagation in Coherent Optical Transmission Systems

 \section{Simulating Signal Propagation in Coherent Optical Transmission Systems}

-To illustrate the effects addressed in our work, we numerically simulated the dual-polarization (DP) transmission of a single-channel signal at a 34.4 GBd rate.
-First, a bit sequence was generated using the Mersenne twister generator \cite{matsumoto1998mersenne}, which has the periodicity equal to $2^{19937} - 1$.
+To illustrate the effects addressed in our work, we numerically simulated the dual-polarization (DP) transmission of a single-channel signal propagation at a 34.4 GBd rate.
+First, a bit sequence was generated using the Mersenne twister generator \cite{matsumoto1998mersenne}, which has a periodicity equal to $2^{19937} - 1$.
 Then, the signal is pre-shaped with a root-raised cosine (RRC) filter with 0.1 roll-off at an upsampling rate of 8 samples per symbol.
-In addition, the signal could have four possible modulation formats: 16 / 32 / 64-QAM.
-To cover different physical scenarios, we considered the following two test cases: (i) the transmission over the optical link consisting of $9\!\times\!50$~km true-wave classic (TWC) spans; and (ii) transmission over $5\!\times\!100$~km of standard single-mode fiber (SSMF) spans.
-The optical signal propagation along the fiber was simulated by solving the Manakov equation via split-step Fourier method ~\cite{agrawal2013nonlinear} with the resolution of $1$ km per step\footnote{The fine step resolution guarantees that we truly model the optical channel properties captured by the NN and not address some by-side simulation effects.}.
+In addition, the signal could have three possible modulation formats: 16 / 32 / 64-QAM.
+To cover different physical scenarios, we consider the following two test cases: (i) the transmission over the optical link consisting of $9\!\times\!50$~km true-wave classic (TWC) spans; and (ii) the transmission over $5\!\times\!100$~km of standard single-mode fiber (SSMF) spans.
+The optical signal propagation along the fiber was simulated by solving the Manakov equation via split-step Fourier method ~\cite{agrawal2013nonlinear} with the resolution of $1$ km per step\footnote{The ultra-fine step resolution guarantees that we truly model the optical channel properties captured by the NN and do not address some by-side simulation effects.}.
 The parameters of the TWC fiber are: the attenuation parameter $\alpha = 0.23$ dB/km, the dispersion coefficient $D = 2.8$ ps/(nm$\cdot$km), and the effective nonlinearity coefficient $\gamma = 2.5$~(W$\cdot$km)$^{-1}$.
 The SSMF parameters are: $\alpha = 0.2$ dB/km, $D = 17$ ps/(nm$\cdot$km), and $\gamma = 1.2$ (W$\cdot$km)$^{-1}$.
-The purpose of testing two different fibers is to see if the regression task works better in the SSMF transmission because, due to the dispersion, the constellation points distributions, in that case, would be closer to Gaussian; for the TWC we have $6$ times lower dispersion and $2$ times higher nonlinearity, such that the non-Gaussianity would be more pronounced.
+The purpose of testing two different fibers is to see if the MSE-based regression task works better in the SSMF transmission because, due to the higher dispersion and lower nonlinearity, in that case, the constellation point distributions should be closer to Gaussian; for the TWC we have $6$ times lower dispersion and $2$ times higher nonlinearity, such that the non-Gaussian constellations should become more pronounced.